goinvo/InvoPlaybook/src/pages/resources.md

 title: "Resources"
 order: 4
 ---
-Education is a glorified list of assets, code, research, and more.
+Resources is a glorified list of assets, code, research, and more.
 The purpose is to conveniently bring together resources for your own education.
 If you’d like to add something, just do it.

 Pro tip: Ctrl F can be helpful in this section.